NisseAnd/P-Info/README.md

 ### 1. Hvor mange p-pladser er der i Indre By?
 Hvilken vej har flest?
 There are 12183 parking spots in centrum.

+Elsdyrsgade is the road with most parkingspots and it has 60.

 ### 2. Er der i København flest p-pladser i den side af vejen med lige eller ulige husnumre?
 The even side has most parkingspots with 60741 and the uneven side has 56669.